 The minimum weight shall be 50 g.

+To ensure uniformity in size, the difference in size between the courgettes in a package shall not exceed 50 g when the lightest courgette is 225 g or less, and 100 g if the lightest courgette weighs more than 225 g.
+Uniformity is not required when the lightest courgette weighs 450 g or more.

 To ensure uniformity in size, the range in size between produce in the same package shall not exceed:

 50 g to 100 g inclusive